-In 2012 at the age of 19, Yakovlev made his debut at the Bolshoi Theatre in Moscow in Strauss’s Der Rosenkavalier.
+Born in Moscow to a family of musicians, tenor Arseny Yakovlev studied voice at the Tchaikovsky Moscow Conservatory and continued his vocal studies at the Academy of Choral Arts under Prof. Dmitry Vdovin.
+He was then invited to join the Young Artists Program at the Bolshoi Opera in Moscow, where he continued his studies with Maestro Vdovin.
+In 2012, at the age of 19, Yakovlev made his debut at the Bolshoi Theatre in Moscow in Strauss’s Der Rosenkavalier.
 He was also heard in a number of other supporting roles in operas including La Traviata, Carmen, Le Nozze di Figaro, The Maid of Orleans and Iolanta.
-While at the Bolshoi, Yakovlev took part in many concerts of the Bolshoi Stage as well as in other concert halls.
+While at the Bolshoi, Yakovlev took part in many concerts on the Bolshoi Stage, as well as in other concert halls.